1998 Titius

 It was discovered on 24 February 1938, by German astronomer Alfred Bohrmann at Heidelberg Observatory in southern Germany.
 On the same night, the body was also observed at the Finnish Turku Observatory.
 It was later named after astronomer Johann Daniel Titius.

 Orbit and classification

 Titius orbits the Sun in the inner main-belt at a distance of 2.3–2.6 AU once every 3 years and 9 months (1,375 days).
 Its orbit has an eccentricity of 0.06 and an inclination of 8° with respect to the ecliptic.
 It stays in a 2:1 orbital resonance with the planet Mars.
-Titius observation arc starts on the night following its official discovery observation.
+Titius's observation arc starts on the night following its official discovery observation.

 Physical characteristics

 Diameter and albedo

 According to observations carried out by the Japanese Akari and NASA's Wide-field Infrared Survey Explorer (WISE) with its subsequent NEOWISE mission, Titius has an albedo between 0.093 and 0.126, and its diameter measures between 14.2 and 16.0 kilometers.
 The Collaborative Asteroid Lightcurve Link assumes a standard albedo of 0.20 and calculates a diameter of 10.8 kilometers with an absolute magnitude of 12.2.